NikkyAI/libomv-java/README.txt

 Building the library and examples
 ---------------------------------

-The library can be built using ANT with the enclosed build.xml.
+The library can be built using Eclipse.

-You should customize the build.xml file to suit your environment, in particular properties:

-java_lib_dir - the location of the your installations java jar files forename, surname, password - the login credentials for a SecondLife account to use for testing

 You will need various existing Java libraries installed - more details to follow.
+Most non-standard Java libraries are provided in the lib directory of this project download.

 LindenLabs server certificate
 -----------------------------

-There seem to be issues with the SSL certificate used by the linden labs server.
-You will need to import their certificate into your keychain.
+There seems to be issues with the SSL certificate used by the linden labs server, since it is not traceable to any standard root certification agency.
+The current library will install a modified KeyStore with an added lindenlab root certificate, loaded from the res directory, when attempting to open an https connection to a server having "lindenlab" in its URI.

-You can extract the certificate with:

-ant installcert

-This puts the certificate into a file called jssecacerts in the current directory.

-You can copy this into your $JAVA_HOME/jre/lib/security directory.

-The InstallCert.java program, and the instructions were taken from http://blogs.sun.com/andreas/entry/no_more_unable_to_find.

-You can visit that page for more information.

 Running examples
 ----------------

-You can run examples using the enclosed build.xml
+You can run examples directlry from within Eclipse.

-Each example is a separate target within the build.xml file.

-For example to run the "sldump" test application execute the following command:
+For example to run the "sldump" test application select the src-smapl/libomv.test/sldump entry and select Run as Java Application from the context menu.

-ant sldump

 Rebuilding packet classes
 -------------------------

-The packet classes, which are used when communicating with the secondlife servers, are generated from the current protocol definition using an application called mapgenerator, which has also been ported.
+The UDP packet classes, which are used when communicating with the secondlife or OpenSim based servers, are generated from the current protocol definition using an application called mapgenerator, which has also been ported.

 You can obtain the latest protocol definition files (called message_template.msg and keywords.txt) from the libsecondlife site.

-Put these files into the libsecondlife/mapgenerator/ directory, and rerun the code generator:
+Put these files into the libsecondlife/mapgenerator/ directory, and rerun the code generator by right clicking src/libomv.mapgenerator/mapgenerator and selecting Run as Java Application.
+Don't forget to refresh the src/libomv.packets directory in the Eclipse Package Explorer pane before compiling the library or opening one of the generated packet files in that directory.

-ant mapgenerator

 Porting Information
 -------------------

-The initial port was taken pretty straight from the original C# code as of October 26th 2006
+The initial port was performed by Simon Whiteside and taken pretty straight from the original C# code as of October 26th 2006

 Principal areas of porting were:

-*) change "bit-twiddling" code into calls into Java ByteBuffer class

-*) altered C# style networking code into Java networking code
+*) change "bit-twiddling" code into calls into Java ByteBuffer class *) altered C# style networking code into Java networking code

+This code has been provided and is still available on sourceforge in the libsecondlife-java project.

+Another attempt to make this library more useful was performed by Frederick Martian, using the libsecondlife-java code as a starting base and performing many modifications and additions, using the OpenMetaverse 0.8.3 C# code as a guideline.

+The current library has provisions to do XML-RPC and LLSD CAPS based logins, send and receive UDP and CAPS messages, implement agent and avatar operations including display names support, instant messaging, teleporting, friends and groups, as well as basic inventory, asset, object and parcel management.

+There is currently no image handling at all, and also no voice chat support.
+While image handling will be required to implement proper baking (de-clouding) of the avatar, voice chat is not likely to be added anytime soon, unless someone else provides an implementation of this.